Aromatase inhibitor: Cancer

 In contrast to premenopausal women, in whom most of the estrogen is produced in the ovaries, in postmenopausal women estrogen is mainly produced in peripheral tissues of the body.
 Because some breast cancers respond to estrogen, lowering estrogen production at the site of the cancer (i.e. the adipose tissue of the breast) with aromatase inhibitors has been proven to be an effective treatment for hormone-sensitive breast cancer in postmenopausal women.
 Aromatase inhibitors are generally not used to treat breast cancer in premenopausal women because, prior to menopause, the decrease in estrogen activates the hypothalamus and pituitary axis to increase gonadotropin secretion, which in turn stimulates the ovary to increase androgen production.
 The heightened gonadotropin levels also upregulate the aromatase promoter, increasing aromatase production in the setting of increased androgen substrate.
 This would counteract the effect of the aromatase inhibitor in premenopausal women, as total estrogen would increase.

 Ongoing areas of clinical research include optimizing adjuvant hormonal therapy in postmenopausal women with breast cancer.
 Tamoxifen (a SERM) traditionally was the drug treatment of choice, but the ATAC trial (Arimidex, Tamoxifen, Alone or in Combination) showed that in women with localized estrogen receptor-positive breast cancer, women receiving the AI anastrozole had better results than the tamoxifen group.
 Trials of AIs used as adjuvant therapy, when given to prevent relapse after surgery for breast cancer, show that they are associated with a better disease-free survival than tamoxifen, but few conventionally-analyzed clinicals trials have shown that AIs have an overall survival advantage compared with tamoxifen, and there is no good evidence they are better tolerated.

 Gynecomastia

 Aromatase inhibitors have been approved for the treatment of gynecomastia in children and adolescents.

 Ovulation induction

 Ovarian stimulation with the aromatase inhibitor letrozole has been proposed for ovulation induction in order to treat unexplained female infertility.
 In a multi-center study funded by the National Institute of Child Health and Development, ovarian stimulation with letrozole resulted in a significantly lower frequency of multiple gestation (i.e., twins or triplets) but also a lower frequency of live birth, as compared with gonadotropin but not with clomiphene.

+Delayed Puberty

+Aromatase inhibitors have been used experimentally in improving outcomes for males with delayed puberty and idiopathic short stature.
+The reduced estrogen levels as a result of AI use lead to a deceleration of growth plate fusion, allowing more time for HGH treatment to have effect before the closure of growth plates.